sakan811/Find-the-Best-Place-to-Stay-with-Price-per-Review/README.md

 3. Download `.env.example` File
    - Download the [.env.example](.env.example) file from this repository.
    - Place the file in the same directory with Docker Compose file.
+   - After download, make sure that the filename is still `.env.example`

 ### Step 2: Setup the Necessary Headers
 1. Download the executable file inside [get_auth_headers_exe](get_auth_headers_exe) folder depend on your OS.